 Farmyard

-The north edge of the farmyard is enclosed by mostly modern outbuildings, with an earlier dovecote structure between them.
-The new buildings are in random rubble with slate roofs and are well built.
-All have pitched natural slate roofs.
-At the left are two open segmental-headed archways.
-At the centre is the dovecote, which has a little wall-head gablet to its roof with openings for the birds.
-Its tongue-and-groove sheeted door is accessed by six roughly dressed granite steps rising up its right side.
-At the right end are stables, all with tongue-and-groove half doors.
-The right and left gables of the outbuildings are blank.
-The rear (north) wall forms the south boundary of the walled garden and has a doorway to the dovecote.
+The north edge of the farmyard is enclosed by mostly modern outbuildings with an earlier dovecote structure between them.
+The newer buildings are in random rubble with slate roofs and are well built, all with pitched natural slate roofs.
+At the left end are two open segmental-headed archways.
+The central dovecote has a small wall-head gablet with openings for the birds; its tongued-and-grooved sheeted door is reached by six roughly dressed granite steps rising up its right side.
+To the right end are stables, all with tongued-and-grooved half doors.
+The outer gables of the outbuildings are blank.
+The rear north wall forms the south boundary of the walled garden and contains a doorway to the dovecote.

 Setting